Marie Louise Scudder Myrick: Ardsley Park

 With the proceeds she had received from the sale of the Americus Times-Recorder, Louis and Shelby began construction of a very grand home in the new Ardsley Park neighborhood of the city.
 At the time, only one other home was built in this new neighborhood, that of one of the developers.

 The imposing red brick colonial was built on a full city block which was made up of 16 lots of the new neighborhood at 2807 Abercorn Street.
 The home featured multi-story white columns on the three sides of the home facing Abercorn Street, East 46th Street, and what is now known as Myrick Place.
 The over 6000 square foot home features eight bedrooms and six baths, plus it had tennis courts on the Abercorn side with stables behind on the Myrick Place side.

 There are numerous stories of Louise's exploits during her time in Ardsley Park, she was known as a very forthright and colorful character.

 Louise lived in this home until her death on June 10, 1934.

 Death and legacy

-Prior to her death, Louise had the remains of her late husband relocated from Oak Grove Cemetery in Americus, Georgia, to the Myrick Family tomb at Bonaventure Cemetery in Savannah.
+Prior to her death, she had the remains of her late husband relocated from Oak Grove Cemetery in Americus, Georgia, to the Myrick family's tomb at Bonaventure Cemetery in Savannah.
+Her own remains were interred there after her own death.

-Marie Louise Scudder Myrick was interred in the Myrick Family tomb following her funeral in Savannah.

-Marie Louise Myrick is still known in small circles throughout the country, none more than in Savannah and especially at Bonaventure Cemetery.
+She is still known in small circles throughout the country, none more than in Savannah and especially at Bonaventure Cemetery.
 Her name appears on numerous maps and documents for the cemetery as one of their "Notable Burials", most recently, the Myrick Tomb is featured on the Illustrated 3D Map of the Historic Bonaventure Cemetery.
-Tours and Tour Guides frequently point out the Myrick Tomb during tours and mention her notable contribution to Journalism in both Georgia as well as the nation.